CirroBuild/FrostiDocs/docs/reference/api/postgres.md

 ---

 QuestDB supports the Postgres wire protocol.
-As a result, QuestDB is capable of running most of Postgres's queries.
+As a result, QuestDB is capable of running most of Postgres queries.
 This means that you can use your favorite Postgres client or driver with QuestDB, at no extra cost.

 The storage model used by Postgres is fundamentally different to the one used by